-Before any Trust researchers can engage in a research project they must complete GCP training.
-The Trust also expects all researchers working on clinical trials to undergo a refresher course every two years.
+Before any Royal Brompton and Harefield hospitals researchers can engage in a research project they must complete GCP training.
+Royal Brompton and Harefield hospitals also expects all researchers working on clinical trials to undergo a refresher course every two years.

 The research office runs taught GCP introduction and refresher courses approximately every two months.
 GCP training is accredited by NIHR.
-The research office will be advertising course dates along with details of how to book a place via Trust-wide emails or on notice boards in the Trust.
+The research office will be advertising course dates along with details of how to book a place via hospital-wide emails or on notice boards.

 NIHR also runs on-line introduction and refresher GCP courses.
 To access the NIHR CRN GCP e-learning course you will first need to register for an account on NIHR learning management system.
 If you have not already registered, you can register here.

 Please contact the research governance manager in the research office to obtain any further information about the above courses.

 We have also put together a helpful guide on how to create a CRN Learn account (doc, 17.3KB).

-This forum is for all professions that play a pivotal role in the delivery of research within the trust (nurses, allied health professionals, healthcare scientists, study coordinators).
+This forum is for all professions that play a pivotal role in the delivery of research the Royal Brompton and Harefield hospitals (nurses, allied health professionals, healthcare scientists, study coordinators).

 The aim of the forum is to develop well motivated, competent and proficient research staff who collaborate actively with one another.